-A main goal of Family Care is to ensure that people are safe and supported at home.
-When people live in their own home or in their family's home, they have more power over their lives.
-They can decide when to do certain things, such as when to wake up and eat meals, and how to plan their day.
+A main goal of Family Care is to ensure that you are safe and supported at home.
+When you live in your own home or in your family's home, you have more power over your life.
+You can decide when to do certain things, such as when to wake up and eat meals, and how to plan your day.

-When you join Family Care, we will talk with you about services that can help you live at home.
-This might include building a wheelchair ramp or using a medical alert system.
+When you join Family Care, Inclusa will talk with you about what services will help you live as independently as possible.
+Help with bathing, transportation, housekeeping, and home-delivered meals are some of the services we offer.
+Services may even include building a wheelchair ramp or using a medical alert system.
+(See chapter 4 for a complete list of covered services.)

-Family Care provides care management and a range of services that are designed to meet your needs.
-Help with bathing, transportation, housekeeping, and home-delivered meals are just some of the services we offer.
-(See chapter 4, page 27, for a list of covered services.)
+Family Care provides care management and a range of services designed to meet your needs.

-Inclusa will help you live as independentlyp as possible in your home or other costeffective setting.
 We will make sure you get the care you need to be healthy and safe.
-We will also help you maintain your ties with your family, friends, and community.
+We will also help you maintain ties with your family, friends, and community.